udacity/create-your-own-adventure/README.md

 creates the links.)
 You can also use `..` to refer to the parent of the current directory if necessary.

-### Directory Structure

-Try to keep the files that make up the story somewhat organized.
-A good rule of thumb is to create a new directory for each option, then put the file with the resulting story inside that directory.
-If you want to add multiple ways of getting to the same point, use your best judgment about how to organize this.

 ### Line Length